Involuta/Blazarang/README.md

 The problem is thrust attacks are difficult to land given that she’s so much bigger than Cotu.
 Come back to this later and do the ideas you’re more certain about first
 Maybe she could have an attack where she drags the tip of her blade across the ground to create a frost field hazard, summon enemies, or both?
+Not a bad idea, but come back to this later and do the ideas you’re more certain about first After testing, I’ve decided that when she’s not attacking or about to attack, Clarity shouldn’t move straight at all.
+She should not have a straight neutral state.
+And when she is moving straight, she should look forward in the direction she’s moving.
+There’s no way for her to look at the player with her head and/or arm while her body moves straight and have that look graceful/elegant.
+When she looks straight forward while moving straight, it looks like she’s not paying attention to the player and becomes unintimidating, which is fine in short periods before a straight mvmt attack (e.g. jump shot, dragging sweep) but not as a long-duration neutral state, which makes her seem unaware and removes the tension of the fight.
+She should feel like a predator or duelist eyeing her prey, not helpless prey or a mindless drone
-Not a bad idea, but come back to this later and do the ideas you’re more certain about first When would Clarity ever use the projectile attacks if she’s rarely facing toward the player?
+When would Clarity ever use the projectile attacks if she’s rarely facing toward the player?
 After she uses Square or Jump Shot.
 She’ll land facing the player at just the right dist to use any projectile attack.
 These will be a staple combos of hers: Square/Jump Shot → projectile attack.
 Jump Shot leads into Walk Left attacks (so I don’t have to animate Jump Shot to Walk Forward) and Square leads into Walk Forward attacks
 Check if you can put a hitbox/hurtbox on a bone attachment, which would save you a ton of time by removing the need to animate hitbox position/rotation keyframes
 You can!
 But you had to make the hitbox much bigger and longer than her arm.
 This is fine since her arm moves so quickly in her attacks and is completely out of the way when she’s not attacking